wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

 **M:**&ensp;Once you create for yourself a world in time and space, governed by causality, you are bound to search for and find causes for everything.
 You put the question and impose an answer.

 **Q:**&ensp;My question is very simple: I see all kinds of things and I understand that each must have a cause, or a number of causes.
 You say they are uncaused — from your point of view.
-But, to you nothing has being and, therefore, the question of causation does not arise.
+But, to you nothing has beïng and, therefore, the question of causation does not arise.
 Yet you seem to admit the existence of things, but deny them causation.
 This is what I cannot grasp.
 Once you accept the existence of things, why reject their causes?

 **M:**&ensp;I see only consciousness, and know everything to be but consciousness, as you know the picture on the cinema screen to be but light.